yugorpauldev/airbnb-clone-project/README.md

 - **Database Administrator:** Manages database design, indexing, and optimizations.
 - **DevOps Engineer:** Handles deployment, monitoring, and scaling of the backend services.
 - **QA Engineer:** Ensures the backend functionalities are thoroughly tested and meet quality standards

+## Database Design

+- **Users**(name,id,email,password)
+- **properties**(type, address, id, owner_id,room_nr)
+- **booking**(id, start_date_price)
+- **reviews**(property_id,rating, date)
+- **payments**(property_id,id,date)

+- **Users ↔ properties**: A user books properties
+- **booking ↔ properties**: A booking has a property
+- **review ↔ properties**: A review has a propery

+## Feature Breakdown

+- **User Management:** Implement a secure system for user registration, authentication, identity verification, and profile management for both guests and hosts.

+- **Property Management:** Develop features for property listing creation, editing, photo/video uploads, pricing settings, availability calendars, and retrieval by search filters.

+- **Booking System:** Create a reservation mechanism that allows guests to request or instantly book properties, while enabling hosts to manage and approve bookings.

+- **Payment Processing:** Integrate a secure payment gateway to process guest payments, manage refunds, split payouts to hosts, and maintain transaction records.

+- **Search and Discovery:** Implement a searchable catalog of properties with location-based queries, date filters, price ranges, amenities, and real-time availability.

+- **Messaging System:** Build an in-app messaging platform to enable secure communication between guests and hosts before and after booking.

+- **Review and Rating System:** Allow guests and hosts to leave reviews for each other after a stay, with moderation tools to handle disputes and inappropriate content.

+- **Notifications and Alerts:** Send real-time notifications and email alerts for booking confirmations, reminders, cancellations, messages, and promotional offers.

+- **Calendar and Availability Management:** Provide hosts with a calendar to manage availability, block dates, set minimum/maximum stay requirements, and sync with external calendars.